Agriculture, Food, & Natural Resources

 The Agribusiness program of study teaches students to apply the economic and business principles involved in the sale and supply of agricultural products to a wide range of careers across the industry.
 In addition to building foundational knowledge of finance and marketing principles as they apply to agricultural businesses, courses in this program of study teach students essential leadership, management, and communications skills to help them succeed in future agribusiness careers.
 Upon completion of this POS, students will also be prepared for advanced business courses at the postsecondary level.

-Agricultural Engineering and Applied Technologies prepares students for careers or further study in engineering, environmental science, agricultural design and research, and agricultural mechanics.
+Agriculture, Engineering, Industrial, and Mechanical Systems prepares students for careers or further study in engineering, environmental science, agricultural design and research, agricultural and industrial maintenance, agricultural mechanics.
 Courses in this program of study address navigation, maintenance, repair, and overhaul of electrical motors, hydraulic systems, and fuel-powered engines.
 In addition, special emphasis is given to the many modern applications of geographic information systems (GIS) and global positioning systems (GPS) to achieve various agricultural goals, preparing students for immediate application of these skills in a career setting or postsecondary institution.

 Environmental and Natural Resource Management is designed for students interested in learning more about becoming good stewards of our environment and natural resources, as an environmental scientist, conservationist, forester, or wildlife manager.
 This program of study covers environmental impacts, energy consumption, environmental public policy, and fundamental science and management of ecosystems, with special attention given to current agricultural practices that support the healthy and sustainable cultivation of major crops.
 Upon completion of this POS, students will be prepared for a range of careers associated with the science and management of plants, soils, wildlife, and natural resources.